 Developed Silicosis from Hydraulic Fracking?
 Call (210) 807-3178

 As recently as 2012, the National Institute for Occupational Safety and Health reported that airborne silica created from hydraulic fracking is a health hazard to workers.
 If you or someone you know has been contracted an illness or disease from exposure to silica, you may be entitled to workers’ compensation.
-At The Law Offices of George P. Escobedo & Associates, PLLC, we understand the frustration and your family must feel after suffering this type of injury.
+At The Law Office of George P. Escobedo & Associates, PLLC, we understand the frustration and your family must feel after suffering this type of injury.
 Often, workers are exposed to silica because site managers fail to conduct proper inspections or practice safe procedures.
 Let our San Antonio workers compensation attorney help you get the compensation you need!

 Se Habla Español! – Call (210) 807-3178 for a free consultation.

 Workers in San Antonio and the surrounding areas working on hydraulic fracturing sites are especially at risk as the process contains up to 99% silica.
 If a worker breathes in silica, they could develop a condition called silicosis.
 Silicosis is a lung disease.
 Tiny silica particles build up in the lungs and over time, lung tissue wraps itself around the particles.
 Because the silica is a foreign particle in the lungs, the lung tissue reacts and becomes inflamed causing scarring.
 This build up significantly reduces the amount of oxygen the lungs can hold.
 Workers exposed to silica daily are at a high risk to develop lung cancer, tuberculosis, chronic obstructive pulmonary disease, and other kidney and autoimmune diseases.